-By using a plastic bucket, you can ensure it is adequately disinfected, so your goats always have access to clean water.
+By using a plastic bucket, you can be sure to adequately disinfect it.
+In this way, goats always have access to clean water.

-Likely the most expensive item on this list, a hay manger makes it much easier to feed your goats hay that might be mixed with other ingredients, such as alfalfa, your goats will be able to feed themselves.
+This may be the most expensive item on this list.
+A hay manger makes it much easier to feed your goats hay that might be mixed with other ingredients, such as alfalfa.
+Your goats will be able to feed themselves.

 Slowly Make Diet Changes

-If you find that your goats lack a specific vitamin or mineral and you want to add a new ingredient to their diet, be sure to do so slowly.
+You may find that your goats lack a specific vitamin or mineral.
+If you want to add a new ingredient to a goat’s diet, be sure to do so slowly.

-The sensitivity of your goat’s digestive tract is the primary concern to remember, as a drastic change in their feed could result in a loss of appetite, illness, and gastrointestinal discomfort.
+Goats digestive tracts are sensitive.
+Changing their feed drastically could result in a loss of appetite, illness, and gastrointestinal discomfort.

-You will want to slowly introduce any new ingredients and ensure that you feed them small to moderate amounts of food over time until they start to get used to their new diet.
+You will want to slowly introduce any new ingredients.
+Feed them small-to-moderate amounts of the new food over time until the goats become used to their diet.

 Can goats eat dog food?

-When asking what can goats not eat, dog food is number one on the list because it contains meat when goats are herbivores.
+When asking what can goats not eat, dog food is number one on the list.
+It contains meat; goats are herbivores.